Accor steps up digital push and changes name

 PARIS Accor said on Wednesday it would spend 22 million euros ($25 million) to enable independent hoteliers to offer their rooms on its booking website as it seeks ways to fight back against online travel agents such as Expedia and Booking.com.

-The world's fourth-largest hotel group, which is undergoing a reorganization initiated by Chief Executive Sebastien Bazin, is also changing its name to "AccorHotels", in line with its website, as part of the strategy.
+The world's fourth-largest hotel group, which is undergoing a reorganisation initiated by Chief Executive Sebastien Bazin, is also changing its name to "AccorHotels", in line with its website, as part of the strategy.

 "The transformation of our distribution platform into an open market place is a major step for the group and reflects a new approach," Bazin said in a statement.